Commit like a librarian.

 π€ Teaching the robot the same discipline

-I publish two skills for this in my claude-code-skills plugin marketplace:
+I publish two skills for this in my coding-skills plugin marketplace:

 /plugin install coding@photostructure